nhitran04/nhitran04.github.io/_pages/about.md

 - <span style="color:#107896">12.2023:</span> Graduated with a B.S. in Computer Science from the University of Maryland!
 - <span style="color:#107896">11.2023:</span> Best Poster Award from the Future Technologies Conference!
 - <span style="color:#107896">11.2023</span> First-author publication at the Future Technologies Conference!
+- <span style="color:#107896">07.2023</span> First-author publication at the Free and Open Communications on the Internet!
 - <span style="color: #107896">05.2023</span> Begin internship at U.S. Naval Research Laboratory!